kacf/mender-docs/01.Getting-started/02.On-premise-installation/04.Deploy-a-system-update-demo/docs.md

 ![Mender UI - Device information for BeagleBone Black](device_information_bbb.png)

 !!!
 If your device does not show up for authorization in the UI, you need to diagnose what went wrong.
 Most commonly this is due to problems with the network.
 You can test if your workstation can reach the device by trying to ping it, e.g. with `ping 192.168.10.2` (replace with the IP address of your device).
 If you can reach the device, you can ssh into it, e.g. `ssh root@192.168.10.2`.
 Otherwise, if you have a serial cable, you can log in to the device to diagnose.
 The `root` user is present and has an empty password in this test image.
-Check the log output from Mender with `journalctl -u mender`.
+Check the log output from Mender with `journalctl -u mender-client` or `journalctl -u mender`.
 If you get stuck, please feel free to reach out on the [Mender Hub discussion forum](https://hub.mender.io/)!

 ## Prepare the Mender Artifact to update to